SERVICE DOG TRAINING

 Mena has been in service dog training to be good in public so she will even behave on airplane flight.

-Denio’s Auction is a famous flea market In Roseville, California.
+Denio’s Auction is a flea market famous for training service dogs at.

-Mena sniffed all the bags for drugs and other contraband.
+Mena sniffed all the bags for drugs and other contraband while training.

 She found this portrait of Elvis Presley and was fascinated.

-The flea market is a very colorful place to train dogs.
+The flea market is a very colorful place for training service dogs.

 Mena picked out this travel bag for Niki.

-Mena did perfect with people and was great off-leash.
+Mena did perfect with people and was great at off-leash training.

 Everyone enjoyed the doggie clothing store.

-What is different about the Superdog program is clients get the same results from home lessons even with mixed and small breeds, and family pets.
+What is different about the Superdog program is clients get the same results with service dog training, even with mixed and small breeds, and family pets.

-Mena looks like the German Shepherd that everyone wishes they had, but Superdog gets the same results with other breeds.
+Mena looks like the German Shepherd that everyone wishes they had, but Superdog gets the same results training service dogs that are other breeds.

-It was a nice fall evening after a pleasant day in the 70’s.
+It was a nice fall evening for service dog training after a pleasant day in the 70’s.

 Look at how good the Pit Bull “Rocco” and “Archie” the Border Collie are.
-They didn’t break “Down-Stay” like the German Shepherd.
+They didn’t break “Down-Stay” like the German Shepherd service dog.

-You have to admit Mena is a good-looking German Shepherd though.
+You have to admit Mena is a good-looking service dog though.

-Mena’s new owners already have a German Shepherd male and are excited to replace the female dog they recently lost.
+Mena’s new owners already have a service dog and are excited to replace the female dog they recently lost.

-Mena has a great personality and is very obedient off-leash.
+Mena has a great personality for a service dog and is very obedient off-leash.

-We had a great time delivering Mena to her new home in Colorado after she completed her service dog training with Superdog.
+We had a great time training and delivering Mena to her new home after she completed her service dog training at our facility.

-Sometimes things work out better than one could ever imagine.
-Mena did stellar in the Sacramento and Denver airports and in the cabin of the airplane.
-The two dogs got along fabulously and were in no time a bonded pair.
+Sometimes with service dog training things work out better than one could ever imagine.
+Mena did stellar in the airports and in the cabin of the airplane.

-Off-Leash obedience is critical when you live at 11,000 feet.
+Off-Leash obedience during service dog training is critical when you live at 11,000 feet.
 You can’t have your dogs run after deer, much less predators.
 A buck like this one could seriously injure or kill a dog.

 Anyone can train a German Shepherd, but not everyone can get a doe and buck on “Stand-Stay,” much less offer off-leash service dog training.

 It was hard to give up a dog we spent so long training.
-Mena’s new mate “Ryny” will look out for her now and continue her training.
+Mena’s new mate “Ryny” will look out for her now and continue her service dog training.

-Integrity is what goes on when no one is looking.
+Integrity is what happens in service dog training when no one is looking.

 Doing the right thing is a reward in itself.